 All property data and valuation applications reside in the "GEMINI" program provided by software vendor Southwest Data Solutions Corp and includes: the appraisal district's CAMA (Computer Assisted Mass Appraisal) system and CAPPA (Computer Assisted Personal Property Appraisal) system.
 These software systems reside on the district's servers.
-In addition individual appraisal departments utilize custom designed applications developed on MS Excel, MS Access, MS Word, and other third party software systems.
+In addition, individual appraisal departments utilize custom designed applications developed using MS Excel, MS Access, MS Word, or other third party software systems.

-System software is regularly and automatically upgraded by the vendor.
+The district's computer system software is regularly and automatically upgraded by the vendor.
 Computer generated forms are reviewed for revisions based on year and reappraisal status.
 In addition, software is modified and tested as needed to conform to mandated Legislative changes.